DataSnowman/fabricadmin/README.md

 ### Create a Warehouse

 Open your workspace.
-Click on New and choose Warehouse.
+Click on New item and choose Warehouse.

 ![createwh](https://raw.githubusercontent.com/datasnowman/fabricadmin/main/images/createwh.png)